Skip to content

 Permanecer pegada al suelo

-"Our wheel's mission is a singular one: to remain stuck to the ground".
+"Our wheel's mission is a singular one: to remain connected to the ground".
 There should be no unsprung mass traveling through the air.
-We have the ground, we have the rubber, we have the contac...
+We have the ground, we have the rubber, we have the cont...

 Read more